If you do not proactively keep your website code up to date and monitor it, there is a good chance your website will get hacked sooner or later.

 Hackers don’t care if you are a small business or a large company.
 Most hacked website are not from an individual trying to target only your site.
 They use bots (scripts) that crawl the Internet looking for vulnerabilities in web hosting accounts and website code.
 If you’re vulnerable, they attack.
 If your hosting account and website are not secured, they get in.

-Securing a site when it’s first built and then never doing any type of website maintenance to keep it secured is a vulnerable website.
-Many websites I review were never secured properly initially.
+Securing a site when it’s first built and then never doing any type of website maintenance is a vulnerable website.
+Many websites I review were never hardened when they were first built..
 Usually, this is because of an inexperienced web designer, or it was offered and the client declined it.
 This is especially true of websites built with WordPress.
 Often, no site maintenance has been done since it was first built.
+Years of updates that are available to the WordPress core, plugins and themes equates to dozens if not hundreds of points of vulnerability for a hacker to gain access to inject malware into your site.

 Hacked Websites Have Many Points of Vulnerability

-All small business websites I am hired to work on buy shared hosting services from a web hosting company, rather than managing their own web server.
+All small business websites I am hired to work on buy web hosting services from a web hosting company, rather than managing their own web server, or using a hosted website builder service.

 It makes sense.
-This is a cost effective and logical choice for many small businesses that do not have an IT department to provide server administration services.
-The host’s job is to provide space on their web servers for you to build your website and are responsible to maintain all aspects of server administration.
-This means keeping the web server secured and up to date to protect their customers.
+This is a cost effective and logical choice for small businesses that do not have an IT department to provide server administration services.
+The host’s job is to provide space on their web servers for you to build your website.
+The web hosts role is maintaining all aspects of the web hosting service.
+This means keeping the web server secure, server software up to date to protect their customers.
 If your host is not doing this, it’s time to look for a new host.

-Recently I reviewed a website on one of the most well known shared hosting companies and could tell that it was not running the current stable version of PHP.
+Recently I reviewed a website on a well known shared hosting company and could tell that it was not running the current stable version of PHP.
 While reviewing the code, I saw the site had been hacked and was infected with multiple malicious files.

 Website Code